 Vaccines are considered preventive care and are covered through most health insurance plans.

 Many health insurance providers and medical networks also offer online tools to track your medical history, including immunizations.
 Phone apps and online tools allow users to see their health timeline, schedule appointments, view lab results and record vital information such as immunizations, allergies and health issues.
-Priority Health members can access their information here.
+Priority Health members can learn more about their preventive care benefits or access their plan-specific information here.

 Paying for these immunizations doesn’t have to break the bank.
 Since vaccines keep your children healthy and avoid the onset of disease, they are considered preventive care and are covered through most health insurance plans.
 Immunization services for children age 0-18 who are enrolled in group or individual health plans have access to vaccines recommended by the Advisory Committee on Immunization Practices (ACIP) with no copayments or other cost sharing requirements when provided by an in-network provider.